Jayich-Lab/eom/README.md

 ---

 ## Resonance circuit
-We need a resonance circuit to minimize the input voltage which keeps the device safe to opertate.
+We used a resonance circuit to minimize the input voltage which keeps the device safe to operate and avoids extra costs and efforts of generating that high voltage.

-Current plan is to add a inductor (1uF) to the circuit and make it to a resonance frequency.
+We use an inductor of 33uH.

 ##### resonance frequency is angular frequency devided by 2π